-At Flying Goat Coffee, we believe that relationships like this are what will move the coffee industry forward toward a more sustainable future, environmentally, socially and economically.
-We are proud to be Nancy’s exclusive export partner and to offer you this beautiful coffee again.
+At Flying Goat Coffee, we believe that relationships like these are what will move the coffee industry toward a more sustainable future, environmentally, socially, and economically.
+We are proud to be Nancy’s export partner and to offer you this beautiful coffee again.